 - Moped rental for the day | 80,000 KIP

 Getting to Laos

-BY PLANE: international flights fly into the capital Vientiane, Luang Prabang and occasionally Vang Vieng.
+BY PLANE: international flights fly into Laos capital airport of Vientiane (VTE), Luang Prabang and occasionally Vang Vieng.

 BY TUK TUKS OR SAWNGTHAEWS: Hire a driver to take you to places like Kuang Si Falls or the blue lagoon.